-This completes the report we stared from here.
+This completes the report we started before.

 In the 2011 Nigerian Information Technology Exhibition (NITEX), it was very obvious that Nigeria has talents and businessmen and women that can execute at any level.